 The traditional timeline looks like this: meet with a realtor, sign a listing agreement, complete pre-listing repairs and staging, hire a photographer, hold open houses for four to twelve weekends, negotiate offers, accept one, wait 30 to 45 days for the buyer's financing to clear, get through an inspection that may demand repair credits or kill the deal entirely, and finally close.
 The whole arc is usually 60 to 120 days, and that's when everything goes smoothly.

 It doesn't always go smoothly.
 The National Association of Realtors estimates 15 to 20 percent of contracts fall through before closing, usually because the buyer's financing collapses.
-When that happens, you're back to square one.
+When that happens, you're back to square one, often with the property now showing as "back on market" (a flag that can hurt your next offer round).

 On top of the timeline, the friction costs add up: six percent in realtor commissions, two to three percent in seller-paid closing costs, repair and staging budgets that range from $5,000 to $15,000 on a typical single-family home, plus 60 to 90 days of carrying the mortgage, insurance, utilities, and HOA fees.
 On a $200,000 sale, you're looking at $25,000 to $35,000 in friction before you count the cost of your own time and stress.